 A facelift is considered cosmetic and therefore is not covered by insurance.
 The specific risks and the suitability of the facelift (rhytidectomy) procedure for a given individual can be determined only at the time of consultation.
 All surgical procedures have some degree of risk.
 Minor complications that do not affect the outcome occur occasionally.
 Major complications are unusual.

-Washingtonian Recommended Top Facial Specialist, Sheilah Lynch, MD.
-Lynch Plastic Surgery has 2 locations in Chevy Chase and Easton, Maryland.
+Visit Either Of Lynch Plastic Surgery Locations in Chevy Chase and Easton, Maryland.